Principles of Total Quality Management & Eight Principles of TQM

 The Advantages of Total Quality Management Principles

-Although Japan identified total quality management (TQM) advantages in the mid-1950s, now the benefit of the TQM is disclosed worldwide.
+Although Japan identified total quality management (TQM) advantages in the mid-1950s, the benefits of TQM have been disclosed worldwide.
 The most important benefits of the TQM are:

-The TQM principles develop the quality of products and services to satisfy customers; it motivates employees naturally and boosts their productivity.
+The TQM principles develop the quality of products and services to satisfy customers; they motivate employees naturally and boost their productivity.

 Additionally, the principles of TQM reduce production costs and faults and make processes more efficient and reliable.